How to Get Your Life Together in 20 Actionable Steps - Updated for 2023

 Considering that this year is going to be your year for action, there’s going to be a lot of celebrating in store!
 How will you be doing it?

-So I’m curious, are you going to make 2021 your year for ACTION or is this just going to be another year of wasted resolutions?
+So I’m curious, are you going to make this year your year for ACTION or is this just going to be another one of wasted resolutions?

-Girl I believe in you!
-And if you didn’t already start on any of the steps outlined earlier, then make the first step you take for 2021 be signing up for the 30 day guide on How to Adult: Get Off the Hot Mess Express where I'll be diving even deeper into many of the topics we discussed in this blog post.
+If you didn’t already start on any of the steps outlined earlier, then make the first step you take be ordering our How to Adult guide where I'll be diving even deeper into many of the topics we discussed in this blog post.
 If you found this helpful, imagine how much more value you'd get out of a 30-day intensive!
 What have you got to lose?
 Check it out and see if it would be the right fit for you by clicking here to learn more.

 Are you feeling excited to get this year on a roll and finally get your life together?
 I believe in you girlfriend!